rmunn/commandline-wiki-clone/HelpText Configuration.md

 - Options_section: series of  `< Shortname, longName>` with its help.

-- Pre_options: is optinal block before options.
+- Pre_options: is optional block before options.

-- Post_options: is optinal block after options.
+- Post_options: is optional block after options.

 # HelpText Setting #